fmaguire/mag_sim_paper/manuscript.md

 Single copy universal bacterial proteins were identified in the reference genomes using BUSCO v4.0.2 with the Bacteria Odb10 data [@doi:10.1093/bioinformatics/btv351].
 The 86 of these proteins that were found in every reference genome were concatenated and aligned using MAFFT v7.427 [@doi:10.1093/bioinformatics/bty121] and masked with trimal v1.4.1-3 [@doi:10.1093/bioinformatics/btp348].
 A maximum-likelihood phylogeny was then inferred with IQ-Tree v1.6.12 [@doi:10.1093/molbev/msu300] using 1000 ultrafast-bootstraps and the in-built ModelFinder determined partitioning [@doi:10.1093/molbev/mss020].
-The phylogeny was then visualised using the interative Tree of Life (iToL) v4 [@doi:10.1093/nar/gkz239].
+The phylogeny was then visualised using the interactive Tree of Life (iToL) v4 [@doi:10.1093/nar/gkz239].
 Pairwise branch distances were extracted from the resulting tree using ETE3 v3.1.1 [@doi:10.1093/molbev/msw046] and regressed using a linear model against coverage (via seaborn v0.10.0 [@doi:10.5281/zenodo.3629446]) and using a poisson logistic regression model (via statsmodel v0.12.0 [@doi:10.25080/MAJORA-92BF1922-011] against contamination.
 R^2 and McFadden's pseudo-R^2 were calculated for each model respectively using the statsmodel library.

 #### Plasmid and GI Coverage